Noeska/illegiblesemantics/projects/proj-2.md

 Another thing to point out here is that in Bay Area Thrash logos you can often find a **juxtaposition of straight lines with round shapes** or **straight lines against curved lines**.
 To refer back to the example of Metallica's logo, the C is rounded, but the first and last letters are sharp and italicized.

 ## Teutonic Thrash Metal
 As a genre, Teutonic Thrash Metal has a distinct German character, and a few notable exceptions aside, this is reflected in the kind of logos bands in this genre have.
-Like 1980s U.S. Thrash logos, Teutonic Thrash logos are **extremely angular, wth fixed angles**, but with way **less emphasis on symmetry**, and the letters are generally **more blocky in shape**.
+Like 1980s U.S. Thrash logos, Teutonic Thrash logos are **extremely angular, with fixed angles**, but with **less emphasis on symmetry**, and the letters are generally **more blocky in shape**.
 With this, they seem to be saying, "We believe in substance over style, and function over form."
 Which is all fine and dandy until you try to put a cube through a round hole.
 It's probably why you've never heard of **Kreator** ... while you no doubt own a copy of the **"Black"** album.

 ![Teutonic Thrash Metal](..\assets\img\projects\proj-2\teutonic.jpg)

 # Death Metal
 Death Metal at large is one of the major "mainstream" modes of extreme metal.
 It's typically characterized by low-tuned, heavily distorted guitars, aggressive, thumping drumming (featuring double-kicks and blast-beats), deep growling vocals, abrupt and complex changes in tempo and time signature ...
 As a genre, it is very broad, encompassing a great deal of diversity.
 Indeed, it has spawned several subgenres since its inception in the mid- to late-1980s, all with their own specific iconography.
 Here I will be covering only some of them.

-As a general rule it can be observed that in this genre the letters making up the logos tend to be **thick** and **bold** as opposed to, say, the letters making up Black Metal logos.
-They latter tend to be thin and sometimes somewhat shaky.
+As a general rule it can be observed that in this genre the letters making up the logos tend to be **thick** and **bold** as opposed to, say, the letters making up just your average Black Metal logo.
+The latter tend to be thin and sometimes somewhat shaky.
 And, contrary to Thrash logos, Death logos tend to have more **"soft" elements**.

 ## Brutal Death Metal
 Brutal Death Metal emerged most notably from the 1980s New York Hardcore movement.
 It's characterized by its thumping heaviness, high-speed power chording and riffing, and overall complex rhythms.
 As a rule, their lyrics deal with slasher movies and True Crime, and this is often reflected in their choice of logos.
 These typically incorporate **gore elements** (e.g., bones, intestines, and blood), sometimes to the point where the entire logo exactly resembles like a jigsaw puzzle of bones dripping blood.